Chaim Tchernowitz: Career

-In Odessa he founded his own yeshiva, which in 1907 became a rabbinical seminary.
+In Odessa he founded his own yeshiva; in 1907, it became a rabbinical seminary.
 This institution attracted figures including Hayyim Nahman Bialik, Joseph Klausner, and Yehezkel Kaufmann.

-In 1911 he departed Odessa for Germany; in 1914 he received a doctorate from the University of Wuerzburg, with his thesis entitled "On the Development of the Shulḥan ‘arukh".
-In 1923 he moved to the United States, becoming a professor of Talmud at the Jewish Institute of Religion.
+In 1911, he departed Odessa for Germany.
+In 1914, he received a doctorate from the University of Wuerzburg; his thesis was entitled "On the Development of the Shulḥan ‘arukh".
+In 1923, he moved to the United States to begin a professorship in Talmud at the Jewish Institute of Religion.

-In 1928 he initiated a project known as the "Talmudic Library", intended to published an encyclopedia of the Talmud which would "establish the Talmud as a scientific discipline" as well as refuting antisemitic libels related to the Talmud.
-However, this project eventually failed due to funding difficulties.
+In 1928, he initiated a project known as the "Talmudic Library" with the intention of publishing an encyclopedia of the Talmud.
+The goal was to "establish the Talmud as a scientific discipline" and to refute antisemitic libels associated with the Talmud.
+Unfortunately, the project eventually failed due to funding difficulties.

 He had close relations with Albert Einstein.
 The two met in 1930 and remained friends until Tchernowitz's death in 1949.
 Einstein wrote multiple letters in support of the "Talmudic Library" and Tchernowitz's other literary projects.

-In 1939 or 1940 he founded and served as editor of the Hebrew-language journal Bitzaron, which published articles by leading figures on Jewish religious, cultural, and political topics.
+In 1939 or 1940, he founded and served as editor of the Hebrew-language journal Bitzaron, which published articles by leading figures on Jewish religious, cultural, and political topics.